Looking for the ultimate low-carb diet? Well, the Ketogenic Diet is your answer.

 This beginner’s guide to the ketogenic diet offers you an in-depth look at how keto works, the science behind it, and how you can get started on a ketogenic eating plan today.

-The Ketogenic Diet: A Brief Overview
+The Ketogenic Diet For Beginners: A Brief Overview

 In a nutshell, the ketogenic diet is a high-fat, moderate-protein, and low-carb diet.
 The majority of your calories come from fats – about 70-80 percent.